-The guide differentiates the following four types of illumination: full lighting, partial interchange lighting, continuous lighting, and transition lighting.
+The guide differentiates the following four types of illumination: full lighting, partial interchange lighting, continuous lighting (not being examined as part of this study), and transition lighting.

 Full Lighting

 Full lighting refers to lighting of the entire width within a defined area in a uniform manner, beginning at the start of the warranted area and ending where lighting is no longer warranted.